Cookie Consent by Free Privacy Policy Generator Security and Encryption in Distributed Cache - NCache

 Authentication

-NCache security ensures that only authorized users are granted access either for cache usage or for administration.
-All other connections are rejected.
-NCache security mechanism works with any LDAP-supported Directory Services.
+NCache security ensures that only authorized users are allowed to access or administer the cache, rejecting all other connections.
+NCache security mechanism works with the LDAP-supported Directory Services.
 When NCache security is enabled, all the connections to the cache cluster must be authenticated first against the LDAP Directory at the cache server.
+During this process, users must provide their User Name, Distinguished Name (DN), and Password.
+If these credentials fail authentication, the connection request is rejected.

 • Node Administrators: Add the node administrators as follows: